 Testing and Screening:

 Tuesday, 1-3:30 p.m.
 (Walk-in only)

 First and third Wednesday of the month (By appointment only)

 Monday, 1:30-3:30 p.m.
 (By appointment only)

-Second, fourth and fifth Wednesday of the month (By appointment only)
+Second and fourth Wednesday of the month (By appointment only)

 Investigation and monitoring of tuberculosis in the Tri-County area is managed through the Denver Health Metro TB Clinic.
 We also refer our clients here for appropriate diagnostic follow-up and treatment after a positive skin test result.

 To refer patients with a positive TB test to the Denver Health TB clinic, please click here to download the referral form and fax to the number listed.
 The Denver Metro TB clinic offers low-cost medical evaluation, including chest x-rays, as well as treatment for tuberculosis.